Federal immigration policy change jeopardizes lives of severely ill immigrants - The San Francisco Examiner

-This month the United States Citizenship and Immigration Services eliminated its Humanitarian Deferred Action program, which allowed immigrants or their relatives to avoid deportation as long as they are receiving life saving treatment.
+This month the United States Citizenship and Immigration Services stopped granting deferred action requests that enabled immigrants or their relatives to avoid deportation as long as they are receiving life-saving treatment.

 “This unilateral and unannounced policy by the Administration to shut down access to life-saving care for patients like Isabel, who are legally residing in our country, is contrary to the most fundamental notions of basic human rights,” said UCSF Chancellor Sam Hawgood.
 “UCSF’s mission is to provide care for all patients, regardless of race, religion or immigration status, and we will continue to do so.”

 Last week, Bueso received a letter from USCIS ordering her to leave the country within 33 days.
-USCIS did not immediately respond to a request for comment about the policy change.
+USCIS spokesperson told the San Francisco Examiner that the agency has “stopped granting non-military requests for deferred action in order to focus agency resources on administering the country’s lawful immigration system.”

+The spokesperson added that the “procedural shift” does not affect DACA, or “other deferred-action requests covered under established policies, regulations or court orders,” such as requests related to the Violence Against Women Act and U-Visa waiting list.

+“Non-military requests for deferred action related to medical issues or family support were not established as a prior USCIS program.
+Previously, the agency had authoritative discretion to afford individuals with non-military deferred action on a case-by-case basis,” the spokesperson said.

 Bueso suffers from MPS-6, which “causes growth failure, cardiac valve disease, respiratory failure, blindness, spinal cord injury, among other abnormalities” and has participated in research studies since she was 7 years old, UCSF said in its statement.

-Note: This story has been updated to include comment from United States Citizenship and Immigration Services.